-The market is huge and I take the opportunity to test some local treats.
-Sticky sticky rice sticks in their banana leaf is great!
-Except that we have plenty of fingers.
-I'm struggling to not stick too much on the camera ...
+The walk is huge and I take the opportunity to try some local sweets.
+The chocolate sticky rice sticks in their banana leaf, it's great!
+Except that afterwards, we get a lot of them in our fingers.
+I manage not to stick too much on the camera...

 While flanking, I do some cliches of the church, sellers of bondages, the market, and the kitschissime statue paying tribute to the seven sisters of St. Paul de Chartres, missionaries landed here in 1904.

 The kitsch statue of the sisters of Saint-Paul de Chartres.